semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 `cache` supports the following options:

-    store [key] [path]
-        examples:
+##### cache store key path

+Examples:

     cache store our-gems vendor/bundle
     cache store gems-$SEMAPHORE_GIT_BRANCH
     cache store gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock)

-        Archives file or directory specified by `path` and associates it with the `key`.
+Archives file or directory specified by path and associates it with key.
-        Any further changes of `path` after the store operation completes will not be automatically propagated to cache.
-        The command always passes (exits with 0). restore [first-key,second-key]
+Any further changes of path after the store operation completes will not be automatically propagated to cache.
+The command always passes (exits with 0).

-        examples:
+##### cache restore key[,second-key,...]

+Examples:

     cache restore our-gems
     cache restore gems-$SEMAPHORE_GIT_BRANCH
     cache restore gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock),gems-master

 Restores an archive with given key.
 In case of a cache hit, archive is retrieved and available at its original path in the job environment.
 In case of cache miss, the comma-separated fallback takes over and command looks up the next key.
-        If no archives are restored command exits with 0. has_key [key]
+If no archives are restored command exits with 0.

-        example:
+##### cache has_key key

+Example:

     cache has_key our-gems
     cache has_key gems-$SEMAPHORE_GIT_BRANCH
     cache has_key gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock)

-        It checks if an archive with provided key exists in cache.
+Checks if an archive with provided key exists in cache.
-        Command passes if key is found in the cache, otherwise is fails. list
+Command passes if key is found in the cache, otherwise is fails.

-        example:
+##### cache list

+Example:

     cache list

-        Lists all cache archives for the project. delete [key]
+Lists all cache archives for the project.

-        example:
+##### cache delete key

+Example:

     cache delete our-gems
     cache delete gems-$SEMAPHORE_GIT_BRANCH
     cache delete gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock)

 Removes an archive with given key if it is found in cache.
 The command always passes.

-    clear
+##### cache clear

-        example:
+Example:

     cache clear

 Removes all cached archives for the project.
 The command always passes.

-Note that only `cache has_key` command might fail.
+Note that in all commands of `cache`, only `cache has_key` command can fail (exit with non-zero status).

 #### Dependencies

-The `cache` utility depends on the following environment variables which are automatically set in every job environment:
+The `cache` tool depends on the following environment variables which are automatically set in every job environment:

 - `SEMAPHORE_CACHE_URL`: stores the IP address and